fommil/fpmortals/manuscript/under-review.md

   }

   math.sin(1.0)

-  import math._
-  sin(1.0)
 ~~~~~~~~

+However, it can sometimes be clunky to use `object` methods since it
+reads inside-out, not left to right: it's the same problem as Java's
+static methods vs class methods.

 W> If you like to put methods on a `trait`, requiring users to mix your
 W> traits into their `classes` or `objects` with the *cake pattern*,
 W> please get out of this nasty habit: you're leaking internal
 W> implementation detail to public APIs, bloating your bytecode, and
 W> creating a lot of noise for IDE autocompleters.

-However, it can sometimes be clunky to use `object` methods since it
-reads inside-out, not left to right: it's the same problem as Java's
-static methods vs class methods.

 With the `implicit class` language feature (also known as *extension
 methodology* or *syntax*), and a little boilerplate, we can get the